parrt/msds621/projects/rf/rf.md

 The R^2 and accuracy scores for OOB observations is an accurate estimate of the validation error, all without having to manually hold out a validation or test set.
 This is a major advantage of random forests.

 A bootstrapped sample is roughly 2/3 of the training records for any given tree, which leaves 1/3 of the samples (OOB) as test set.
 After training each decision tree, keep track of the OOB records in the tree.
-For example, I do `t = ...` inside my `fit()` method (for each tree `t`).
+For example, I do `t.oob_idxs = ...` inside my `fit()` method (for each tree `t`).
 After training all trees in `fit()`, loop through the trees again and compute the OOB score, if hyperparameter `self.oob_score` is true.
-Saves the score in `self.oob_score_` for either the RF regressor or classifier object, which is consistent with the sklearn implementation.
+Save the score in `self.oob_score_` for either the RF regressor or classifier object, which is consistent with the sklearn implementation.
 See the class lecture slides for more details, but here are the algorithms again:

 <img src="images/oob-score-regr.png" width="70%">